dytanium/upworkrss/tasks.md

+# Next Steps
+* Echo
+* Refactor dashboard
+* Filtering
+[x] * For the feed list, setup JS so that the 'Checked at' auto updates every x seconds (or minutes) - done with polling

+# Setup Echo
+* Setup a component on the front that adds an alert bar when there are new listings with an option to refresh.
+Don't refresh the entire dashboard component immediately - trap the number of new listings within this alert, then allow the user to refresh when needed
+* When the background job goes off, communicate with the frontend somehow and update the 'last refreshed' date of the feed.

+# Dashboard
+* When clicking on the visit button, set the listing status to something other than NEW - so it hides the listing when browsing
+* Begin to think about filter - to start with, add a feed filter, then a status filter [x] * Pagination
+[x] * Move color dot to left side - no
+[x] * Add another button to 'archive' or something? same function as visit, but without opening a new tab
+* Redesign the listing table.
+Need to scrap the HREF covering the title and description.
+I like the idea of the modal, so work on that too
+*  Work on listing modal
+    * Add left/right arrors to the listing modal
+[x] * Add a 'totals' to the top of the listings
+[x] * Add a 'out of' to the top, this will be the listing currently on display out of the total number of the filter(s)
+* Refactor dashboard listings with something from here: https://tailwindui.com/components/application-ui/lists/stacked-lists
+* On delete, animate the row being removed
+* on pagination click, return to the top of the page

+[x] 19.
+Refactor sidebar component - add Feed component.
+The refresh should be within the Feed livewire component

+# Write Tests
+* Start with Login

 # Feed Job
-1. Create a new console command we can run manually at first
-2. Have it pick a certain feed -> maybe one we create via a feeder
-3. Ensure it can select the feed from the DB and has the URL to parse
-4. Now what?
+[x] 1.
+Create a new console command we can run manually at first [x] 2.
+Have it pick a certain feed -> maybe one we create via a feeder [x] 3.
+Ensure it can select the feed from the DB and has the URL to parse [x] 4.
+Now what?

 # Layout